webhintio/hint/docs/user-guide/rules/strict-transport-security.md

   18 weeks (10886400s).
 * If `Strict-Transport-Security` header has repetitive directives.
-* When a `Strict-Transport-Security` header contains `preload` directive, this rule.

-will first check the domain name against the [HTTP Strict Transport Security (HSTS) preload list][preload list] for the preload status, and then check whether this domain has errors that would prevent preloading by calling the hstspreload api endpoint.
+* When a `Strict-Transport-Security` header contains `preload` directive, this rule will first check the domain name against the [HTTP Strict Transport Security (HSTS) preload list][preload list] for the preload status, and then check whether this domain has errors that would prevent preloading by calling the hstspreload api endpoint.
 This check is disabled by default.

 ### Examples that **trigger** the rule